 One of the most common routes begins in France starting at St Jean Pied-de-Port.
-Which is where I plan on beginning.
-Only 790 km to Santiago de Compostela.
+Which is where I plan to start.

 It should only take me around 35 days!
 Consisting of paths skirting cities and villages, wide open, mind-numbing plains, through forests and of course, starting with a hike through the Pyrenees.
 It should be an adventure!!!!

 Image courtesy Pixabay

 There are a lot of options for walking the Camino.
 I could choose the sections I want to walk and catch a train or a bus between other sections.
 I could ride a bike, or hire one for sections of the trail.

 I could carry a day pack and have my luggage transported from village to village.
 I could stay in hotels, or B&B’s or any other number of different styles of accommodation.

 I could use a tour company and go on a guided walk, or I could just do the walk from Sarria, a walk just over 100 km to Santiago, the necessary amount of kilometres to walk to be officially deemed a pilgrim.